openkruise/openkruise.io/versioned_docs/version-v1.5/user-manuals/advanceddaemonset.md

 #### Example for user controller logic

-Same as yaml example above, we should fisrtly define `example.io/block-deleting` label in template and lifecycle of Advanced DaemonSet.
+Same as yaml example above, we should firstly define `example.io/block-deleting` label in template and lifecycle of Advanced DaemonSet.

 ```yaml
 apiVersion: apps.kruise.io/v1alpha1